 Employees, their skills and work ethics are the primary driving force of any company.
 Despite this logic, work culture, a directly related factor, is oftentimes underestimated as an important criteria for a successful business.
 A work environment where employees are motivated and positive breeds the best work performance.
 Successful companies offer a positive working environment where employees can focus on their work.
 The million dollar question is: how do you implement such a work culture?
 Let alone, how do you implement a positive and efficient work culture in China?
 What are the differences between the work culture in China and Western work cultures?

-In this article, we explain the main characteristics of the work culture in China and provide tips on how to best manage Chinese employees.
+These are very important questions for all foreign (and local) companies in China.
+In this article, we dive into the fundamentals of work culture, explain the characteristics of “work culture” in China, explore the novel work culture models in China and solve how to best manage Chinese employees.

 - 996 Work Culture in China

 - How to Hire Employees in China

 Work culture encompasses all social characteristics of a company.
 This includes hierarchy, communications, company policies, reward structures, onboarding processes, HR, company traditions, offices, etc… It is what makes the company unique and is the sum of values, traditions, attitudes and behaviors in the workplace.